smurching/vercel-chatbot/README.md

 <br/>

-This template is based on the [Vercel AI Chatbot](https://github.com/vercel/ai-chatbot) with Databricks-specific integrations for agents/LLMs, authentication, and conversation history persistence.
+This template is based on the [Vercel AI Chatbot](https://github.com/vercel/ai-chatbot) template, with Databricks-specific enhancements for authenticating to agents and database instances on Databricks.

-For general features and additional documentation, see the [original repository](https://github.com/vercel/ai-chatbot/blob/main/README.md).
+For additional documentation and details, see the [original repository](https://github.com/vercel/ai-chatbot/blob/main/README.md).

-**NOTE: this template is fully functional, but missing some of the
+**NOTE**: this template provides a fully functional chat app for custom code agents and Agent Bricks deployed on Databricks, but has some [known limitations](#known-limitations) for other use cases.
+Work is in progress on addressing these limitations.

 ## Key Databricks Features

-- **Databricks Agent and Foundation Model Integration**: Direct connection to Databricks Agent and Foundation Model serving endpoints
+- **Databricks Agent and Foundation Model Integration**: Direct connection to Databricks Agent serving endpoints and Agent Bricks
 - **Databricks Authentication**: Uses Databricks authentication to identify end users of the chat app and securely manage their conversations.
 - **Persistent Chat History**: Leverages Databricks Lakebase (Postgres) for storing conversations, with governance and tight lakehouse integration.

 ## Prerequisites

-1. **Databricks workspace access**
+1. **Databricks serving endpoint**: you need access to a Databricks workspace containing the Agent Bricks or custom agent serving endpoint to chat with.
-2. **Create a database instance**:
+2. **Databricks database instance**:
    - [Create a lakebase instance](https://docs.databricks.com/aws/en/oltp/instances/create/) for persisting chat history.
 3. **Set up Databricks authentication**
    - Install the [Databricks CLI](https://docs.databricks.com/en/dev-tools/cli/install.html)